UBC-MDS/US-Salary-Prediction/doc/final_report.md

 ### Data Exploration

-First, we looked at the distribution of our target “Annual Salary.”
+First, we looked at the distribution of our target “Annual Salary”.
 As shown in the graph below, it seems to be a largely right-skewed distribution.
 And the median salary is around $80,000.